Can a Wood Stain Really Be Eco-Friendly?

 Eco-friendly products are produced in ways that do not deplete the ecosystem.
 Our stain comes in a recyclable cardboard box with a resealable plastic bag that allows you to remove excess air and keeps your unused stain fresh on the shelf until needed.

-You do not need chemicals to clean up after using PureColor stain.
+You do not need chemicals or harsh solvents to clean up after using PureColor stain.
 Clean up easily with soap and water.
 And there is no need for special disposal.
 Plus, all your brushes, sponges, and bowls clean up easily too – ready for re-use.

 Earth Month Tip: Using PureColor wood stain has worked out great for the fans of 1001Pallets.com who are helping to recycle many of the two billion wood pallets being used each day around the world into beautiful furniture, home décor and trims, and in the process saving hundreds of thousands of trees.
 Hats off to our friends at 1001 Pallets!
 Visit 1001Pallets.com for wonderful project ideas and be sure to buy PureColor stain for your project.
 Happy Earth month!